Chapter 90: The Sound of Silence

 Only her.

-Then, in the midst of that doubt, she heard it.
+Then, in the middle of that doubt, she heard it.

 A voice.